 And then the added layer on that that's really fun, and I don't think this means anything, but it's super fucking weird, is that Roger Stone, through Black Manafort and Stone, his old lobbying group, they used to do a ton of work.

-So before all of that, Roger Stone was involved in lobbying for this brutal fucking dictator who embezzled a ton of money and also had a habit, I don't know if you know this, of taking political dissidents in the middle of the night and then dismembering their bodies.
+So before all of that, Roger Stone was involved in lobbying for this brutal fucking dictator who embezzled a ton of money and also had a habit, I don't know if you know this, of like taking political dissidents in the middle of the night and then dismembering their bodies.

-I know that within a week this is just going to become a waypoint for him.
+I know that within a week, this is just going to become a waypoint for him.

-Narrative that didn't work out that he will yell back about whenever he wants to reinforce another point in the future.
+It's just going to become another little narrative that didn't work out that he will yell back about whenever he gets to reinforce another point in the future.

 Of course.